 South of Roanoke is the oldest settlement in Virginia’s Blue Ridge: Salem (pictured above).
 It’s also the home of Roanoke College, a great local farmers market & antique stores, and the Salem Civic Center.
 Stroll through town with a walking tour map and an eye for history to learn about Salem before it was Salem, and a few surprises, too.

 When scenery is all you crave, look no further than Virginia’s Blue Ridge.
 Our mountains are the quintessential road trip backdrop with peaks and valleys, so many hues of foliage, and delightful stops along the way.

 Route 311 to Craig County serves up a driver over Catawba Mountain, an access point for the Appalachian Trail and McAfee Knob.
 Pass through fields, past farms, and climb Potts Mountain toward Paint Bank.
-Dining options include The Homeplace and The Swinging Bridge; either is a winner.
+A great local dining option is making your way out to The Swinging Bridge in Paint Bank.

 Route 11 to Botetourt County zips you into and out of Troutville while offering mountain, pasture, and Mill Creek and Beaverdam Creek views in some places.
 In late summer, Beaver Dam Farm’s sunflower fields are a reason to stop and stretch your legs.
 Pomegranate, Greenwood, and North Star are all down home restaurants to beat back your hunger.

 Route 221 from Roanoke to Floyd is about 30 miles of farmland dotted with cows and round bales of hay.
 It’s an ideal, laid-back, rural drive that becomes vibrant with autumn’s colors in October.
 In Floyd there’s always a hum of creativity on the air, whether it’s from music, dance, or a potter’s hands.
 Southern Living called it one of the South’s Best Small Towns in 2016, and we believe it’s only gotten better.